Get,

 Dr. Rajeev Singh, BAMS

-Side Effects of Macadamia Nuts:
+Side Effects of Macadamia Nuts

-Macadamia nuts are not widely consumed as the other nuts.
+Macadamia nuts are not as widely consumed as other nuts.
 However, there have been reports of allergies caused by them.
 It was observed in various studies that macadamia nuts might cause allergies in some individuals.
 Therefore, you should ensure that you are not allergic to macadamia nuts before eating them.4

 Also Read: Munakka: Benefits, Side Effects, Precautions and More!

-Precautions to Take with Macadamia Nuts:
+Precautions to Take with Macadamia Nuts

 You should be cautious about consuming macadamia nuts as they might cause allergies in susceptible individuals.
 Therefore, you should ensure that you are not allergic to these nuts before eating them.
 There is insufficient data regarding the effect of macadamia nuts on pregnant women, breastfeeding women, children, and elderly individuals.
 Therefore, kindly consult a doctor before eating them.4

-Interactions with Other Drugs:
+Interactions with Other Drugs

 Macadamia nuts might interact with certain drugs and can alter their activity.
 However, such effects need to be explored by further research.
 Therefore, kindly consult a doctor and make sure that it is completely safe for you to consume macadamia nuts.
 Especially, if you are undergoing any treatment and are on medication for the same.

-Frequently Asked Questions:
+Frequently Asked Questions (FAQs)

 What is the macadamia nut benefits?